bclynch/pomb-old/README.md

     - Community
         - Shade would have social links for POMB, link / design to community hub, featured members/trips?
         - Community hub would have featured or recent trips, nice map with curated trips on it, suggested people
-    - Profile
-        - Shade would have nice layout to get to settings, some quick links/btns for trips/junctures, etc
 - Context dependent search (blog posts, trip info, users) + revamp search results page to make more minimal since data coming back isn't great
     - To always give the user options maybe nice to have radio options on the search box to declare what they want to search
 - Trip modal fix how to display trip photos + way to add subtitle
+ - Need way to edit trips and junctures!
 - Better error handling
 - Mobile usage!
 - Make sure ready to take live https://github.com/thedaviddias/Front-End-Checklist